michaelbramwell/mac2000.github.com/howto/bash.md

 Change `user` and `server` to apropriate values.
 This will allow you to connect to remote machine without entering password.

-On Windows, run `puttygen.exe`, generate `SSH-2 RSA` with 1024 bits and save generated keys.
+On Windows, run `puttygen.exe`, generate `SSH-2 RSA` with 1024 bits and save generated keys (private.ppk and id_rsa.pub).
+Code to copy into `authorized_keys` will be at top of puttygen window.

 Now in putty under `Connection\SSH\Auth` select generated private key, and copy your public key to servers `~/.ssh/authorized_keys`